Coping with Terminal Cancer

 How children and teens view death

-For an infant, death has no real concept.
-But infants do react to separation from
+For a baby, death has no real concept.
+But babies do react to separation from parents,

-parents, painful procedures, and any change in their routine.
-An infant that is terminally
+painful procedures, and any change in their routine.
+A baby who is terminally ill

-ill will need as much physical and emotional care as any age group.
-Keeping a consistent
+will need as much physical and emotional care as any age group.
+Keeping a regular

-routine is important for the infant and his or her caregivers.
-Babies can’t tell you
+routine is important for the baby and their caregivers.
+Babies can’t tell you what

 For toddlers, death has very little meaning.
-They may receive the most anxiety from
+They may get the most anxiety from the

-the emotions of those around them.
-When a toddler's parents and loved ones are sad,
+emotions of those around them.
+When a toddler's parents and loved ones are sad, depressed,

-depressed, scared, or angry, they sense these feelings and become upset or afraid.
+scared, or angry, they sense these feelings and become upset or afraid.
+The terms

-The terms death or forever or permanent may not have real value to children of this
+death or forever or permanent may not have real value to children of this age group.

-age group.
-Even if they have had past experiences with death, the child may not understand
+Even if they have had past experiences with death, the child may not understand the

 Preschool-aged children may begin to understand that death is something feared by